 As a very little newborn baby swaddling can help with self soothing, as well as sucking on a pacifier (if you are comfortable with introducing one).
 These two things can help your baby feel calm and relaxed enough to fall asleep.

 Early on it is important to try and put babies down to sleep drowsy but awake.
 The earlier you start trying to do this the easier it will be for your baby.
 If you are not sure what this is, consider it about 8 out of 10 on the sleep scale.
 If you practice putting your baby down drowsy but awake, this gives them opportunities to learn how to tip themselves over into full sleep using self-soothing skills.

-When your baby is around 3 or 4 months old their sleep becomes more adult like.
+When your baby is around 3 or 4 months old their sleep becomes more adult-like.
 This is why we talk about it being okay to start sleep training at 4 months adjusted age.
 If your baby has yet to develop self-soothing skills this is when you can look at starting sleep training to help teach those skills.
-There are different methods that you can chose from, based on what you feel is the best choice for your family.
-You can head over to my Facebook Sleep Community to download your copy of the most common sleep training methods.
+There are different methods that you can choose from, based on what you feel is the best choice for your family.

 Teaching self-soothing skills is easiest when you start early.
 Resolve to practice as often as you can while your baby is still a newborn (0 – 4 months), but if you find your baby is now older than 4 months, you may need to consider whether you want to start sleep training to help improve their sleep and get them sleeping on their own.

 If you are still not sure where to start after reading this article, please do not hesitate to reach out.
 Little Big Dreamers can help you devise a sleep plan that is right for your baby and family to help you on the road to wonderful self-soothing skills.
 Sometimes the best next move is to engage a Child Sleep Consultant who can take the guesswork out of what to do and support you through making sleep changes with your little one.